-- a.
-Select the Tiff Name tab. - b.
+a.
+Select the Tiff Name tab.

+b.
 Here are all the elements that can be automatically added to the standardized name of saved files.
-Add them by dragging and dropping them to the name construction tools below.
-Generally the name composition is the text + dimension name + dimension index.
-For example: if you have 3 positions, the name of your files will be image\pos1, image\pos2, image\pos3.
+Add them by dragging and dropping them into the name construction tools below.
+Generally, the name structure is: text + dimension name + dimension index.

+Note: The dimension index allows you to choose the number of digits following the dimension name.

+For example: if you have 3 positions, the name of your files will be image_pos1, image_pos2, image_pos3.

-- c.
-Name construction tool that shows schematically the name of the future saved file. - d.
-Name preview. - e.
-Enter a name and click on the Add to save this new default name. - f.
+c.
+Name construction tool that shows schematically the name of the future saved file.

+d.
+Name preview.

+e.
+Enter a name and click on the Add to save this new default name.

+f.
 When you like the name structure, click Save.